Rio Haryanto: Asian series

-He began his car racing career competing in three Asian-based series during 2008: the Asian Formula Renault Challenge, Formula Asia 2.0, and Formula BMW Pacific.
+Haryanto began his car racing career competing in three Asian-based series during 2008: the Asian Formula Renault Challenge, Formula Asia 2.0, and Formula BMW Pacific.
 He was most competitive in the FAsia 2.0 series, winning two races to finish third overall in the championship behind expatriate European drivers Felix Rosenqvist and Matthias Beche.

-In 2009 he again competed in a variety of series, including the Australian Drivers' Championship and the Asian Formula Renault Challenge once more.
+In 2009, Haryanto again competed in a variety of series, including the Australian Drivers' Championship and the Asian Formula Renault Challenge once more.
 His main focus this year, however, was the Formula BMW Pacific championship, which he dominated with 11 victories from the 15 races (although five of these races were won outright by invitational drivers who were not entered in the championship), driving for the Malaysian Meritus team.
 This included a perfect run of four outright victories, pole positions and fastest laps in the four consecutive races held at his home circuit of Sentul.
 He also competed in a round of the equivalent European FBMW series, himself a guest driver on this occasion.